blackcodecamp/CloudWebDevelopment/2_3_ExploreDocker.md

 nav_order: 3
 ---
 # 2.3 Explore Docker
-This tutorial will show you haw to explore the infrasturture of your locally deployed Spring Boot Application
+This tutorial will show you how to explore the container of your locally deployed Spring Boot Application

 ## PreRequisites
 ## Installations